ralflici/CozyWebApp/README.md

 This is the repository of my "Web Applications" exam.
 It contains a website model of a bed and breakfast app.
 The design was made with Adobe XD.
 It has been developed using mainly Node, Express and MongoDB.
 No view renderers are used.
-In the client I have used OpenLayers as a dynamic map renderer and p5.js to draw the price charts.
+In the client I have used LeafletJS as a dynamic map renderer and ChartJS to draw the price charts.

 ---